waymondo/hoardable/README.md

 - `:whodunit` - an identifier for who/what is responsible for creating the version
 - `:meta` - any other contextual information you’d like to store along with the version

 This information is stored in a `jsonb` column.
-Each key’s value can be in the format of your choosing.
+Each value can be the data type of your choosing.

 One convenient way to assign contextual data to these is by defining a proc in an initializer, i.e.: